jundalisay/sp/content/en/research/indian/gospel/chapter-07d.md

 "Haladhāri used to say that God is beyond both Being and Non-being.
 I told the Mother about it and asked Her, 'Then is the divine form an illusion?'
 The Divine Mother appeared to me in the form of Rati's mother and said, 'Do thou remain in Bhāva ' I repeated this to Haladhāri.

 Now and then I forget Her command and suffer.
 Once I broke my teeth because I didn't remain in bhava.
 So I shall remain in bhava unless I receive a revelation from heaven or have a direct experience to the contrary.
 I shall follow the path of love.
-What do you say?"

-PRANKRISHNA: "Yes, sir."

-MASTER: "But why should I ask you about it?
+But why should I ask you about it?
 There is Someone within me who does all these things through me.
 At times I used to remain in a mood of Godhood and would enjoy no peace of mind unless I was being worshipped.

 "I am the machine and God is the Operator.
 I act as He makes me act.
 I speak as He makes me speak.
 Keep your raft, says Ramprasad, afloat on the sea of life, Drifting up with the flood-tide, drifting down with the ebb.